 Why are you proposing to rename seven sections?

 Renaming SH1 is complex.
 Breaking the existing SH1 into seven sections was deemed the most sensible approach as it reflects the existing numbering and allows residents to keep the same street numbers for their properties.
 If we were to move to one road name, those people would have to renumber their properties.

 The proposed seven section approach was seen as an opportunity for the community to suggest names which better reflect the local character and history of each area/part of the road.
 The existing sections of SH1 that have different names include Main Road South, Amohia Street, Rimutaka Street, Main Road North and Main Road.

 When will the decision be made?

 No decisions have been made yet.
 Community boards have reviewed all suggestions put forward for renaming SH1 and made their recommendations to the Council.
-Council will review the recommendations and make a final decision on renaming SH1 later this year or in 2019.
+Council will review the recommendations and make a final decision on renaming SH1 in 2019.
 This timeframe has changed from what was originally planned because, SH1 can't be renamed until the revocation is completed and the project has been delayed by the NZ Transport Agency, which is now expected to wind-up in late 2020.

 What are the seven sections that you're proposing to rename?

 *We're taking the opportunity to identify a name for the section of SH1 between Paekākāriki and Mackays Crossing as it will become a local road once Transmission Gully is up and running.